PEP 756 – Add PyUnicode_Export() and PyUnicode_Import() C functions

 PyUnicode_FORMAT_UCS1

-export format is used for ASCII and Latin-1
+export format is used for ASCII strings.

 The PyUnicode_FORMAT_ASCII